Republican Romney opts out of 2016 run for president

 Many potential Romney rivals for the Republican nomination praised him.

 Senator Rand Paul of Kentucky said he hoped to work with Romney in the future.
-In a statement, Bush said he recognized how hard the decision was for him.
+In a statement, Bush said he recognised how hard the decision was for him.

 "Mitt is a patriot, and I join many in hoping his days of serving our nation and our party are not over," Bush said.